Formerly: Emeritus at Wayne

 About Our Community

-Emeritus at Wayne is located in the suburban town of Wayne, New Jersey.
+Brookdale Wayne, formerly Emeritus at Wayne, is located in the suburban town of Wayne, New Jersey.
 Our community sits on a small hill overlooking a beautiful wooded area.
 Residents love to watch the deer and turkey on the property.
 The local area of Wayne is a wealth of history.
 The William Paterson University is right next door to our senior living community, and there are local museums and cultural events that take place nearby.
 A fine selection of shopping can be found at the Willowbrook Mall, which is only 20 minutes away.
-Emeritus at Wayne is easily accessible to family and visitors.
+Brookdale Wayne is easily accessible to family and visitors.
 Newark International Airport is only 30 miles from the community, and New York City just a 40 minute drive.

 A Wonderful Selection

 At Brookdale Wayne, you will be welcomed with a smile into our warm and inviting home-like atmosphere of 95 senior apartments located on beautiful, wooded grounds.
 The studio apartments have a great layout with an alcove for a bed, as well as a sitting area.
 Our one-bedroom apartments are just the right fit.
 The spacious common areas are attractively furnished and well-utilized.
 The community is completely handicap-accessible.

 Elevators on either side of the building make for easy access by residents.
 Fun and games can be had in our first floor parlor with 24-hour snacks and beverages in the bistro.
 Town square on the second floor holds our beauty parlor, activity room, multi-purpose room, physical therapy gym, library, computer lab, cafe and wellness center.
 The outdoors can be enjoyed on our beautiful patios and walking path.
 Residents also have use of three-hole miniature golf and bocce ball court.
 The memory care unit has a recently remodeled kitchen and activity room.